qawemlilo/image-processing/README.md

 That's all.
 Please make sure you monitor the number of processes running at a time otherwise the app will keep on spawning new processes that could overwhelm your machine.

-All the code used in this article can be found on Github - [Fork It].
+All the code used in this article can be found on Github - [Fork It](https://github.com/qawemlilo/image-processing).

 Keep hacking!